suhrig/arriba/documentation/input-files.md

 The attribute `Name` is reported in the column `retained_protein_domains` of Arriba's output file.
 Some special characters in the name are replaced with underscores (`_`).
 The columns `gene_id` and `gene_name` are used to match the protein domains to the genes given in the [gene annotation](#Annotation).

+Genes in the protein domains file are mapped to genes in the annotation file by name or gene ID.
+If a match cannot be found, Arriba cannot determine the retained protein domains of the respective gene and a warning is issued.
+There may be many warnings if RefSeq annotation is used, because the protein domains file uses ENSEMBL gene names/IDs.

 Structural variant calls from WGS
 ---------------------------------